learn-co-curriculum/cssi-4.1-intro-to-python/README.md

 #Python Interpreter or Python Script

-When we want to test things out or quickly do a calculation, we can use the **python interpreter.** We can start it from the command line, and just like the javascript console, it evaluates statements and prints the return value back to us immediately.
+**python interpreter**-We start it from the command line and it is most useful when we want to test things out or quickly do a calculation.
+Just like the javascript console, it evaluates statements and prints the return value back to us immediately.

-**Python scripts**  are text files saved with a .py extension, and run from the command line.
-Scripts are full-fledged programs - we can save them, change them, share them, and reuse them.
+**Python scripts**- are text files saved with a .py extension, and run from the command line.
+Scripts are full programs - we can save them, change them, share them, and reuse them.
 We'll use them to write much more complex code than we could in the interpreter.

 #Python Interpreter
 Open your terminal and type